-How Much Does It Cost to Install Engineered Hardwood Floors?
+How Much Does It Cost to Install Engineered Hardwood Floors In 2023?

 Did you know that, according to Grand View Research, engineered wood led the North American wood flooring market in 2019, accounting for over 52.0% of the share of total revenue?
 Considering that engineered hardwood is a cheaper alternative to traditional wooden floors that has many benefits to homeowners, these statistics come as no surprise.